 If we got to pick one country in Europe to explore for another month, it would probably be Italy.
 But, since most of us are working with limited time and budgets, we have to make hard decisions.
-And one of the hardest decisions when traveling to Italy is Amalfi Coast or the Cinque Terre.
+And one of the hardest decisions when traveling to Italy is Cinque Terre vs Amalfi Coast.
 Both are stunning coastlines with delicious food, jaw-dropping views, amazing hiking, and crystal clear aquamarine water to dive into.
 We managed to squeeze in both these past few months, so we’re breaking down the pluses (and a few minuses).

 Amalfi Coast (AC): The Amalfi Coast is in the Campania region, with Naples as its closest major city.
 The train ride from Naples to Sorrento, the northern gateway to the coast, is about an hour.
 From Rome, add another one to three hours depending on which train you take.